fairanswers/fss16joe/read/WeeklyRead4.md

-#  Summary An empirical study of the impact of two antipatterns blob and spaghetti code on program comprehension
+#  “Blending conceptual and evolutionary couplings to support change impact analysis in source code"
-For Ase16 Week 3
+For Ase16 Week 4

 ## Paper